 Representatives of the developer organization (CDC) maintained that there was not enough rigorous evidence supporting exclusion of SCI patients, adding that SCI patients are at high risk for CAUTI and should not be removed from the measure.
 Committee members expressed their desire to find a resolution to this issue, noting their general support for the measure and their appreciation of the need for evidence to support exclusions, while also acknowledging that the SCI community had brought forth compelling information suggesting that harm to SCI patients could be an unintended consequence of this measure.
 The Committee voted to pass the measure on the Reliability criterion, but consensus was not reached on the Validity criterion.
-The Committee continued on to approve the measure with respect to Feasibility and Use and Usability but did not vote on overall suitability for endorsement.
-The measure will be revisited after the public comment period.
+The Committee continued on to approve the measure with respect to Feasibility and Use and Usability but did not initially vote on overall suitability for endorsement.
+During the September 18 post-comment meeting the Committee discussed and re-voted on the validity criterion.
+The Committee passed the measure on the validity criterion and recommended it for continued NQF endorsement.